Elir25/advice-generator/project_advice_generator/README.md

 ## Project Advice Generator

+***NB: if you want to download this code on your local machine, do not fork it but clone the repo and then create a new repo in your own GitHub account, so that it is your own project and not a fork of this project.
+You can connect a local project to a new, empty GitHub repo [as follows](https://docs.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line).
+We can do this together during the coding session: it is very good to know this so that you can start a project locally and later on link it with a remote GitHub repo.***

 ### The goal of this project is to practice working with an API

 We will use the Advice Slip JSON API for our project (https://api.adviceslip.com/#top).